-Organic chemistry is an exceedingly diverse field, covering areas such physical organic chemistry, chemical biology, as well as research on small organic molecules and large biomolecules, to name a few examples.
+Organic chemistry is an exceedingly diverse field, covering areas from physical organic chemistry to chemical biology and from research on small organic molecules to large biomolecules.
 Given the diversity of topics covered in the Beilstein Journal of Organic Chemistry, one set of statistics or bibliometrics will not suffice for the evaluation of such a journal, as it is well known that specific disciplines have vastly different citation patterns [1-3].

 The following analysis is based on the method for calculating the frequency distribution of citations for a given journal, as described in detail in Reference .
 The corresponding data were collected using the version of Web of Science available with our license, and the analysis was followed exactly as described in the referenced article.

 Although it is the most commonly referred to measure of the impact of a journal on a discipline, and therefore of importance for authors, the Journal Impact Factor (JIF) alone is not sufficient to judge the quality of a journal.
 Moreover, it provides some information about the citation rate and distribution of a journal, but it has no direct significance for an individual article in the given journal.
 Please note that this bibliometric information is from Clarivate (a commercial entity), and the use of the JIF has been highly debated both in the publishing industry and research community [8-10].

 The bar graph below shows the progression of the JIF for the Beilstein Journal of Organic Chemistry for the last 10 years.
 Based on the 2023 edition of the Journal Citation Reports® by Clarivate, the Beilstein Journal of Organic Chemistry remained a Q2 journal in the category Organic Chemistry, and the 2022 JIF is 2.7 .